ltseverydayyou/Nameless-Admin/README.md

 # Nameless Admin (Archived Project)

-> ⚠️ **This project is no longer maintained.**
+> ⚠️ **This project is no longer actively maintained.**
 >
 > Nameless Admin was a continuation of an older legacy script.
 We picked it up, added new commands, made improvements, and kept it going for a while.
-But as of now, the project is archived and won’t be updated anymore.
+But as of now, the project is archived and no longer in active development.

 ## Last Maintainers